gridsync/gridsync/docs/invite.rst

 In addition to the above, grid operators may also include an image into the wormhole response, visually identifying their grid or storage service to end-users within the application.
 The image must be in a format `recognized by QImageReader <https://doc.qt.io/qt-5/qimagereader.html#supportedImageFormats>`_ and be included in the JSON response as the value corresponding to a key named ``icon_base64``.

+Lastly, all JSON responses adhering to the stardand laid out in this document should also include a ``version`` key with a value of ``1``.

 Example
 -------